SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 Depending on your purposes, there are other ways to categorize transitions, but suffice it to say that transitions create a relationship between pieces of your text.
 Consider the following sentences:
 > I drove the car.
 My wife was at work.

 There's no relationship between these two sentences, just two people doing two different things.
-Add a transition the the second sentence to tie the sentences together:
+Add a transition to the second sentence to tie the sentences together:
 > I drove the car.
 Meanwhile, my wife was at work.

 Now, the two sentences are related in time.
 In fact, these two sentences can become one: